 In 2004, the Gold Coast Convention and Exhibition Centre opened on the former site of the Broadbeach Seniors Centre.

-Between 2014 - 2016, Pacific Fair underwent a major renovation, welcoming several high end brands, while in 2018, The Star created major innovation by adding the Darling hotel to its existing casinos and hotel.
+Between 2014 and 2016 Pacific Fair Shopping Centre underwent a major renovation, welcoming several luxury and premium brands, while in 2018 The Star created major innovation by adding The Darling hotel to its existing casino and hotel.